Hellbovine

 We need to define what "optimized" means, and why this custom Windows is unlike most others on the internet.

 - This guide does not focus on component removals, instead it uses registry keys.
 This method ensures that nothing "breaks" in Windows, since all the keys are the same official method that Microsoft would use, and these tweaks can be reversed on a live install too.
 No apps have been uninstalled, no dependencies lost, it is just much faster and better on resource usage, with common annoyances resolved.
-In other words, Microsoft could release this as a "Gaming/Lite" edition of Windows 10.
+In other words, Microsoft could release this as a "Gaming" or "Lite" edition of Windows 10.

 - Every individual tweak has been meticulously tested to ensure they work for this operating system and version.
 They all integrate into a clean install, and apply to all users created.
 This is important because many tweaks on the internet are not tested properly, since most people go by "feel" which is usually placebo effect.
 Basically, I do not include tweaks if I cannot manually confirm they are doing something beneficial.